Young cyclist (11) killed in collision with van in Tralee

 The driver of the van, a man in his 50s, was also taken to the hospital, where he received treatment for his injuries.

-The road where the crash took place remains closed, while a technical examination of the scene is conducted by Garda Forensic Collision Investigators.
-The investigators will seek to examine what factors may have led to the crash.
+The road where the incident took place remains closed, while a technical examination of the scene is conducted by Garda Forensic Collision Investigators.
+The investigators will seek to examine what factors may have led to the collision.

-Local diversions remain in place until the examination of the site of the collision is finished.
+Local diversions remain in place until the examination of the site is finished.

+Gardaí have also been conducting door-to-door inquiries for any witnesses and have sought CCTV footage from a company with an office near where the collision took place.

+It is believed the girl lived on a lane off the road where the incident happened.

 The Garda are seeking witnesses who may have seen the collision to come forward.